Cnasboll/HLF25-2/v04/README.md

 ```
 > O
-Enter a menu option (R, S, U or X) and press enter:
+Enter a menu option (R, S, U or X) or enter an online search string for heroes to save, and press enter:
 [R]econcile local heroes with online updates
 [S]earch online for new heroes to save
 [U]nlock manually amended heroes to enable reconciliation